-- 1. Normal Work Day - A normal work day is a tour of duty of eight (8) hours completed within not more than nine (9) hours. - 270.
+- 1. Normal Work Day - A normal work day is a tour of duty of eight (8) hours completed within not more than nine (9) hours. - 265.
 If an alternative work day of either ten (10) or twelve (12) hours is, or has been, established by mutual agreement, the shift shall be considered normal for the affected employees. - 2.
 Normal Work Week - A normal work week is a tour of duty comprised of fixed consecutive scheduled days of work and fixed consecutive days off within a period of seven (7) days. - Alternative work weeks can be established by mutual agreement.
+Employees shall have two consecutive days off except by mutual agreement of the parties.

+3. Exceptions

-Employees shall have two consecutive days off except by mutual agreement of the parties. - 3.
-Exceptions - 273. a.
-The 20-20 education programs - 274. b.
-Specially funded training programs to be determined by the parties; - 275. c.
+- 268. a.
+The 20-20 education programs - b.
+Specially funded training programs to be determined by the parties; - 270. c.
 6-Day work week for educational and training courses.
+Represented employees may, on a voluntary basis, with approval of the d.
+Inability to work due to inclement weather or unusual circumstances.